Overview of the Paperbark Maple:

 The flowers are not the main attraction on this tree.
 The blooms appear in spring and are small and yellow-green, growing in clusters.

-The fruit on this tree are the two-winged samaras that maple trees produce.
+The fruit on this tree is the two-winged samaras that maple trees produce.

 Design Tips For the Paperbark Maple: